548 California Ave, Reno, NV Ph 775-324-7979 email: firstname.lastname@example.org

 “There is nothing so powerful in business as actually having principles that you hold on to passionately and require those around you to believe.
 One way or another, all my research conclusions, consulting advice, and speeches in my professional career as a global consultant, business author, and former Harvard Business School professor come down to passion, people, and principles.” davidmaister.com

 ¶1.
 Building and Grounds

 Summer building shut down: All evenings before departure, at all (3) Thermostats, turn “Heat – Cool” to OFF!!!
 Turn all fans to “AUTO”!!!
 A/C is expensive, especially if it is left on inadvertently overnight or worse yet over the weekend.
-Office Manager will let offenders know and encourage compliance.
-During hot summer days the building gets too hot and stuffy over night and especially over the weekends.
-To air it out and to cool it off for nice air in the mornings: Chantel, please insure that every weekday evening and especially on Fridays that –
+The Office Manager will let offenders know and encourage compliance.
+During hot summer days, the building gets too hot and stuffy overnight and especially over the weekends.
+To air it out and to cool it off for nice air in the mornings: Chantel, please ensure that every weekday evening and especially on Fridays that –

 1. The 2 windows in Wes’s old office are both propped open for the night;

 2. His office door near the steps is open (a sign on this door would help);

 3. The Basement door in the kitchen is open (a sign on this door would help);

 4. Three or so skylight windows upstairs are open a few inches;